 Our experience in Hawaii is an example of the benefits of church multiplication.
 While church attendance dropped from 23 percent to 20 percent of the population over the past three decades it skyrocketed in Hawaii from four percent to 37 percent.
 Just a glance in a telephone book (if you can find one) will tell you why — Hawaii became the hotspot for church multiplication in the United States since the early 1980s.

 This has taken me to a wide assortment of places, but that is where you find the embryonic church multiplication movements.
 I’ve taught in: Bolivia, Brazil, Chile, China, Ecuador, England, France, Greece, Holland, Hungary, Ivory Coast, Japan, Mongolia, Myanmar, Nepal, Russia, Singapore, South Africa, Sri Lanka, Taiwan, Thailand, Turkey, Ukraine and the United States.

 Everyone Is A Volunteer

-We’ve also funded the translation and publishing of disciplemaking/multiplication books in several foreign languages and occasionally invest funds to aid pastors facing emergencies or burnout.
+We’ve also funded the translation and publishing of disciplemaking/multiplication books in several foreign languages outside of Japan and the U.S. and occasionally invest funds to aid pastors facing emergencies or burnout.

 While we’re working desperately to get U.S. churches to move from addition growth to growth through multiplication, it is happening with increasing speed overseas.
 I spend lots of time in Nepal, which now boasts the fastest church growth in the world.
-Mongolia is gunning for 5 percent of the population in churches they plant by 2020 (up from just 5 Christians in 1989 when the Soviets left).
+As an example, Mongolia is gunning for 5 percent of the population attending churches they planted since 1989 when there were just five Christ-followers in the country after the collapse of Communism.

 This ministry takes money.
 If you’ve read this far, you probably care about the Great Commission.
 It is doable and with your help I get to contribute to the cause.
 Please consider donating with the button below, or even adding Mission Hope to your church missions budget…